djiworks/NetLogo_Multi-agent-system/README.md

 V0.3: Add a dynamic environment with food and poison randomly (OK)

-V0.3.1: Add stats control and final comments on the code
+V0.3.1: Add stats control and final comments on the code (OK)